cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

-settings (immediately after the ``environments`` field) and that *per-name* settings are also allowed – in the case of :numref:`lst:environments-mlb`, settings for ``equation*`` have been specified.
-Note that all poly-switches are *off* by default.
+settings (immediately after the ``environments`` field) and that *per-name* settings are also allowed – in the case of :numref:`lst:environments-mlb`, settings for ``equation*`` have been specified for demonstration.
+Note that all poly-switches are *off* (set to 0) by default.

  .. literalinclude:: ../defaultSettings.yaml
  	:class: .mlbyaml
  	:caption: ``environments``
  	:name: lst:environments-mlb
- 	:lines: 463-472
+ 	:lines: 510-519
  	:linenos:
- 	:lineno-start: 463
+ 	:lineno-start: 510

 Let’s begin with the simple example given in :numref:`lst:env-mlb1-tex`; note that we have annotated key parts of